opennext-io/onpc-provisioning/README.md

 ansible_user=vagrant

-and you'll be able to launch the master configuration via: ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure.yml
+and you'll be able to launch the master configuration via: ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml

-You can customize the IP settings of the secondary network interface using: ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml --extra-vars "ip_prefix=10.11.12 ip_suffix=123 ip_netmask_bits=20"
+You can customize the IP settings of the secondary network interface using: ansible-playbook -i ansible/inventory/master ansible/playbooks/master-configure-system.yml --extra-vars "ip_prefix=192.168.1 ip_suffix=123 ip_netmask_bits=20"

 Look into ansible/vars/master-configure_vars.yml to see what can be configured

+Once done, you have to prepare Bifrost environment properly: ansible-playbook -i ansible/inventory/master ansible/playbooks/master-deploy-bifrost.yml

+At the very end of this Ansible deployment, you'll see a debug message which will tell you what you have to do next like: ssh user@192.168.0.131 -t 'cd /home/user/bifrost/playbooks && . /home/user/.venv/bifrost/bin/activate && . ../env-vars && https_proxy= ansible-playbook -i inventory/target install.yaml -e network_interface=enp0s8'

+this is because the Ansible deployment needs to run on the host where Bifrost will be configured and installed